 PNT travelers fall into one of three categories:

-All overnight camping within North Cascades National Park and Ross Lake National Recreation Area requires a backcountry permit issued by the Park.
+All overnight stays within North Cascades National Park and Ross Lake National Recreation Area requires a backcountry permit issued by the Park.

 Camping along the PNT within North Cascades National Park